Ashok0/TombRaider456VR/README.md

 - **TR4/TR5 only.** TR6 already has the real system and none of these hooks can run for it.
-- **Stock build only** for the chest path. `shader_init` comes from the stock build's PDB; the community HD-pack rows leave it at 0 and log that the path is unavailable.
+- **A build whose `shader_init` address is known** for the chest path.
+That was the stock build only, because the address came from its PDB;
+  [Phase 22](#phase-22-retail-and-definitive-edition-builds) adds it to the retail and HD Definitive Patch rows.
+A row that lacks it leaves it at 0 and logs that the path is unavailable.
 - **Degrades rather than breaks.** A patch that fails to compile ships the original shader.
 A shader path that never engages leaves the whole-torso view running. `DynamicBonesShader=0` forces that view.